vindarel/lisp-journey/content/pythonVSlisp.md

 - did you know that [pgloader](https://tapoueh.org/blog/2014/05/why-is-pgloader-so-much-faster/) was re-written from Python to Common Lisp ?
 - CL was [used in a spacecraft](https://www.youtube.com/watch?v=_gZK0tW8EhQ&feature=youtu.be&t=4175) (and the repl was used to debug the system live from the earth)
 - some companies still use and pick CL: https://github.com/azzamsa/awesome-lisp-companies
 - reddit v1 was written in CL !
+JavaScript was written in CL !
 - CL was number 2 on the Tiobe index for years in the 80s !

 That being said, my 2 cents since you ask:

 - I think the CL world missed the web bandwagon for some time ([common-lisp.net](http://common-lisp.net/) was horrible for some years), but that's being fixed.
-- we missed visually nice, practical content on the web (fixed or at least better)
+- we missed visually nice, practical content on the web, even though there are many books (fixed or at least better)
 - CL missed a package manager for some time behind other languages, that's now fixed.
-- still quite hard for the web, hence no hype
+- I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe Weblocks soon©), hence no hype.
-- seems to be used for big, non-trivial projects, hence no easy hype
+- CL seems to be used for big, non-trivial projects, hence it gets no easy hype.
-- no entity doing marketing (we are seeing the Common Lisp fundation pairing with sponsors now)
+- we have no entity doing marketing.
+We are seeing the Common Lisp fundation pairing with sponsors now.
-- other reasons: it may be hard (or harder than the concurrence) to grasp and getting started, lisp isn't for everyone, a lot of FUD, and a Lisp curse !
+- other reasons: it may be hard (or harder than the concurrence) to grasp and getting started, lisp isn't for everyone, it gets a lot of FUD, and a so-called Lisp curse!

 but that's all debattable, I wouldn't focus much on this.
+[Times are good for implementations](https://lisp-journey.gitlab.io/blog/these-years-in-common-lisp-2018/#implementations), that's what counts.